-After completion of the above courses and meeting the experience requirements, an applicant must receive a passing grade of 70 points on a comprehensive examination.
-This five-hour examination covers all the material in the five courses listed above and the knowledge that should be familiar to an individual qualified to be an assessor in a medium size to large urban Connecticut municipality.
-(See pages 6 - 10 for course outlines.)
+After completion of both the education and experience requirements, an applicant must receive a passing score of 70 points on a comprehensive examination.
+This comprehensive five-hour examination covers all the material in the six courses listed above as well as questions drawn from the knowledge and information base that should be familiar to an individual qualified to be an assessor in a medium to large Connecticut municipality.

-Waiver of Courses IIA or IIB
+Waiver of Courses IIA, IIB or III

 An applicant may request a waiver of the Course IIA, Course IIB or Course III.
-Course IA, IB and IV cannot be waived.
-An applicant wishing to waive Course IIA, Course IIB or Course III must submit evidence of having successfully completed an equivalent thirty hour course(s) with an examination(s).
+Courses IA, IB and IV cannot be waived.
+An applicant wishing to waive Course IIA, Course IIB or Course III must submit evidence of having successfully completed an equivalent thirty-hour course(s) with an examination(s).
 The substitute course(s) must cover material similar to that in the CCMA courses.
-A letter accompanied by sufficient documentation must be sent to: The Secretary of the Office of Policy and Management, 450 Capitol Avenue, Hartford, CT 06106-1379.
+A letter accompanied by sufficient documentation must be sent to: The Secretary of the Office of Policy and Management, c/o Jennifer L. Gauthier, 450 Capitol Avenue, MS# 54GSU, Hartford, CT 06106-1379.
 Sufficient time prior to the application deadline must exist for the processing of the waiver request.
-Please contact the Office of Policy and Management at (860) 418-6221 if you have any questions concerning this waiver process.
+Please contact the Office of Policy and Management at (860) 418-6342 if you have any questions concerning this waiver process.